GensaGames/LinkedListView/README.md

 [ ![Download](https://api.bintray.com/packages/gensagames/maven/linkedlistview/images/download.svg) ](https://bintray.com/gensagames/maven/linkedlistview/_latestVersion)

 It's simple view, that hold view and save links in list.
 Using several implementations - Adapter and AnimationController, LinkedListview allows to animate and change child view in anytime.
 Library contains several examples, and realization to animate views per scrolling, but LinkedListView only works with coordinates!
-Feel free to live comments, suggestions and issues.
+Feel free to leave comments, suggestions and issues.